Ganji-Sandeep-10/Youtube-ChatBot/README.md

 ## ⚠️ Limitations

-* Only works for videos with transcripts available
+* Works only if transcripts are available for the video
-* Transcript fetching depends on YouTube’s auto-captions (quality may vary)
+* Transcript quality depends on YouTube captions
-* Default setup retrieves **English** transcripts
+* Defaults to English (can be extended to other languages)
 * Requires Google API key for embeddings & LLM

 ---

-## 🔮 Future Improvements
+## 🔮 Future Enhancements

-* Add support for **multi-language transcripts**
+* Add **multi-language support**
-* Build a **web interface** (Streamlit / FastAPI)
+* Develop a **web UI** with Streamlit/FastAPI
-* Integrate **memory** for longer conversations
+* Integrate **chat memory** for multi-turn conversations
-* Enhance summarization & topic extraction
+* Support for **multiple video sources** (batch mode)

 ---

 ## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to improve.
+Contributions, issues, and feature requests are welcome!
+Open a PR or start a discussion in the Issues tab.